James Bond Theme: Daniel Craig (2006–2021)

-The next film, Skyfall, includes the theme as part of the harmony to Adele's vocals and is used as the chord progression, including a faint surf guitar riff.
+The next film, Skyfall, includes the theme as part of the harmony to Adele's vocals during the title theme "Skyfall" and is used as the chord progression, including a faint surf guitar riff.
 Also, in a similar way to Quantum of Solace, the gun barrel sequence is shown at the end of the film.
 The theme that plays along with the sequence and into the end credits is David Arnold's Casino Royale track "The Name's Bond…James Bond".
 Despite this, the film's score was composed by Thomas Newman, who also incorporated the "James Bond Theme" throughout the entire film.

 In Spectre, the theme appears at the beginning of the film as part of the opening gun barrel sequence, indicating a return to the franchise's classic era of 1962 to 2002.

 The theme is used again in No Time to Die, in the tracks named "Gun Barrel" and "Back to MI6".
 A reworked, salsa-like version was used in "Cuba Chase".
 This is the only film in the Craig era that doesn't use the Bond theme in the credits, instead using "We Have All the Time in the World" from On Her Majesty's Secret Service.
 This is because of Bond's death at the end of the film.
 Additionally, the film's title track performed by Billie Eilish features a single trumpet solo interpolating the theme.